Skip to main content

 A waterproof jacket

-The weather can be unpredictable, (especially in the UK) and a sudden rain shower can dampen spirits.
-By packing a lightweight, waterproof jacket for each family member you’ll be ready for unexpected changes.
-Plus, these jackets are not only great for rain but also for water rides where you might get splashed!
+The weather can be unpredictable, (especially in the UK) and a sudden rain shower could dampen the day’s excitement.
+By packing a lightweight, waterproof jacket for each family member you’ll be ready for any unexpected changes.

 A change of clothes